 Baby diapering is an inevitable phenomenon.
 New parents tend to change 8 to 15 diapers for the first several weeks after the baby is born.

-Either you have a C-section or a normal delivery, setting up a changing-station for your baby is very helpful.
+Whether you have a C-section or a normal delivery, setting up a charging station for your baby is very helpful.

 In my opinion, a sturdy and functional changing table is helpful to keep everything organized.
 Also, it will help you stay active, and avoid backache due to frequent bending.

 Keep baby’s diapers, clothes everything in your reach.
 If you have enough space around your baby’s room, you can buy a crib with an attached changing table.

 Read More: What you actually need for baby Diapering.

 Note: Leaving your baby unattended at changing station is not advised even if she has belts on.

 An infant car seat is a must because you cannot take your baby home with you unless you have it installed in your car.
 Since you have to carry your sleeping baby in the car seat, you need lightweight, sturdy, and compact baby gear by all means.

 I have been using the Chicco Keyfit travel system for both of my kids and never had any issues other than it being heavy.
 However, I would advise you to look for a compact lightweight, and safe travel system.